centreon/centreon-archived/doc/en/configuration_guide/advanced_configuration/traps.rst

 .. image:: /images/user/configuration/10advanced_configuration/06importmibssuccess.png
       :align: center

 .. note::
   The dependencies of the MIBS that you import must be present in the folder **/usr/share/snmp/mibs**.
-Once the import is completed, delete the dependences previously copied.
+Once the import is completed, delete the dependencies previously copied.
 .. note::
   Once the SNMP traps are imported, it is necessary to verify the “Monitoring” status associated with the events.
 By default it will be “OK”.

 Manual configuration of traps
 =============================

 Basic configuration
 -------------------

 It is also possible to create definitions of SNMP traps manually: